Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

-which are the only non vanishing one due to R-symmetry.
+which are the only non-vanishing ones due to R-symmetry.
 Since we will not need them here we will not compute them.
 What is clear is that they can be expressed in terms of the three functions in \eqref{phi4terminSuperPR5pointfun}.
-This is so since we can set, for example, $\theta_3=\theta_4=0$, $\Theta=0$ with a superconformal transformation.
+This is because we can set, for example, $\theta_3=\theta_4=0$ and $\Theta=0$ with a superconformal transformation.